makrai/notes/zhou2106-finetune-bert-acl22.md

 # Abstract

 * how fine-tuning changes the underlying embedding space is less studied
-* we study the English BERT family and use two probing techniques for analysis
+* we study the English BERT family with two probing techniques
 * We hypothesize that fine-tuning affects classification performance by increasing the distances between examples associated with different labels
   * We confirm this hypothesis with carefully designed